wp-plugins/repeating-post/readme.txt

 For example, a book club blog could have a post titled - "Team Leaders' Monthly Meeting".
 In just one click, the admin could schedule a clone of that post to run every 30 days from January through December.

+After installing, find your post template, click on edit and **scroll to the very bottom of the edit post page** to find Repeating Post.

 == Installation ==

 1. Upload files to the `/wp-content/plugins/` directory